-It is an essential and continuing library practice to withdraw books from the collection based on the established criteria and according to the Rotation Schedule for Monographs.
+It is an essential and continuing library practice to withdraw books from the collection based on the established criteria.
 The process maximizes the collection's usefulness and ensures that it remains viable and continues to support the current curriculum, research, and information needs of KSU students, faculty, and staff.